-Matsusada Precision offers DC power supplies and electronic loads for evaluating DC/DC converters and DC power supplies with regenerative functions.
+Matsusada Precision offers high-performance DC power supplies and electronic loads designed for the development and evaluation of DC-DC converters, including bidirectional models suitable for regenerative applications.

 -